ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 "Scratch Team do their actual job challenge (impossible)" -Hexagon, 2024 (This is the only thing Hexagon has ever said that is factually correct)

 "I'm better in bed than my viewers." -Chess Simp, 2025

+"Please, PLEASE FOR THE LOVE OF GOD.
+Stop posting.
+Every living hour, I get a new notification, that says "BombCraft has posted something very important zbcdsifbsodih" and it's just your random freaking nonsense.
+If you do not stop I will tell your local authorities and tell them you're murdering someone, violently, like we're in Saws." -d8fb, 2024

 "Infinite punishment for finite actions is stupid." -Anyone with a brain, date unknown